 Settled status in the UK, meaning they have no restrictions on how long they can stay

 Been 'ordinarily resident' in the UK for 3 years prior to the start of the grant.
 This means they must have been normally residing in the UK (apart from temporary or occasional absences)

 Not been residing in the UK wholly or mainly for the purpose of full-time education.
 (This does not apply to UK or EU nationals)

 To be eligible for a fees only award:

 Students from EU countries other than the UK are generally eligible for a fees-only award.
 To be eligible for a fees-only award, a student must be ordinarily resident in a member state of the EU, in the same way as UK students must be ordinarily resident in the UK.

 Note: These eligibility criteria are based on the Education (Fees and Awards) Regulations 1997 and subsequent amendments, covering England, Northern Ireland, Scotland and Wales.

-Applications for scholarships for 2016 entry is now CLOSED.
+Applications for scholarships for 2017 entry opens November 2016.